Instagram agrees curbs on paid influencers, says UK watchdog

 Instagram will also use technology to spot when users might not have disclosed clearly that a post is an advertisement, the CMA said.

-Last year, 16 celebrities pledged to clean up their act on social media after CMA action, the watchdog said.
+Last year 16 celebrities pledged to clean up their act on social media after CMA action, the watchdog added.

 Reporting by Huw Jones; Editing by David Goodman